morganoleary/adventure-game/README.md

 - As a player, I want clear descriptions of surroundings and other characters to better immerse myself into the adventure.
 - As a player, I want the game to have multiple possible outcomes based on my choices throughout the adventure.
 - As a player, I want a clear way to be able to exit the game and restart the adventure.
-- As a player, I want to be able to see my score tally, depending on my choices, and how far in the game I made it compared to other players.
+- As a player, I want to be able to see my score tally, depending on my choices, and how many points I made compared to other players.

 ### Flowchart for story line:
 ![Lucidchart Diagram](.devcontainer/assets/readme-images/game-flowchart.png)

 ## Features

-- TBD
+- Welcome message with menu to learn about the game
+- Rules can be accessed from this menu to allow the user to choose their first move
+- A scoreboard spreadsheet has been implemented to keep track of the users score
+- User is given clear exceptions when input is invalid and offers a resubmission of input
+- The story output is delayed so that the text is typed out and offers better user experience and readability
+- The terminal is cleared after each move to all for better user experience and clear readability
+- **User is able to type "exit" to restart the game at any chosen point**

 ## Bugs & Errors